mlrawlings/complain/README.md

 # complain

 Mark methods as deprecated and warn the user when they're called.
+Forked from [brianc/node-deprecate](https://github.com/brianc/node-deprecate).

 ## api